spedu/Week-13/README.md

 ## Save an edit
 *together*

-1. Since we're using [xeditable](http://vitalets.github.io/angular-xeditable/) we have some directives available to us
+1. Since we have included [xeditable](http://vitalets.github.io/angular-xeditable/), we have some directives available to us
   * add the attribute `editable-text` to the name and email texts
   * use them the same way you would use `ng-model`
   * `<h1 editable-text="dc.person.name">{{ dc.person.name }}</h1>`